CHAMONIX SKI

 The Chamonix valley is known for it’s diverse on and off piste skiing spread over a variety of distinctive and separate ski areas at various elevations.
 The main ski areas have their own ski lift systems and parking areas along with mountainside restaurants.

-Argentière, home to the Grand Montets ski area, is located at the upper end of the Chamonix Valley.
-The ski area boasts one of the largest vertical drops in the world, with elevations ranging from 1235m to 3275m.
+Argentière, home to Les Grand Montets ski area, is located at the upper end of the Chamonix Valley.
+The ski area boasts one of the largest vertical drops in the world, with elevations ranging from 1,235m to 3,275m.
 A majority of the runs are north-facing, ensuring excellent snow conditions throughout the season.

 With more than 30km of slopes, the Grand Montets is famed for its steep, challenging terrains, ideal for expert skiers and snowboarders.
 The area encompasses two cable cars, several chair lifts, and a couple of drag lifts, ensuring rapid transport for all adventure-seekers.